GuildCrafts/calculator-benchmark-goal/README.md

 - [ ] Use event delegation to avoid binding `onClick` handlers to each button
 - [ ] Use event delegation to know which calculator a number key press is intended for
-- [ ] The focuses calculator should highlighted in some way
+- [ ] The focused calculator should be highlighted in some way

 ### Stage 4